UniOfGreenwich/ace-2023_-ace_2023_team-1/README.md

 Finally, to test the SLURM setup, an R script is created which generates 10000 random datasets, these datasets are then used to create a density plot jpg.
 Then the script is run 50 times parallelly on a single partition.
 Therefore, 50 plots are generated at once, as shown below.

-Here are some of the plots,
+Here are some of the plots:

 <p align="center">
   <img  src="research_folder/Images/PLOT27.jpeg" alt="Plot 27" style="width: 600px;"/>